 Surgeons at USC Verdugo Hills Hospital call on the latest surgical advances to tackle prostate cancer.

-Robotic surgery is relatively new at USC-VHH, having debuted in January 2016, but the team and program are long-standing.
-USC Urology is a pioneer in robotic prostatectomies — urologists at Keck Medicine of USC perform more of the procedures than at any other hospital on the West Coast.
+Robotic surgery is relatively new at USC Verdugo Hills Hospital (USC-VHH), having debuted in January 2016, but the team and program are long-standing.
+USC Urology of Keck Medicine of USC is a pioneer in robotic prostatectomies.

 For Larry Peru, having minimally invasive robotic surgery for prostate cancer close to home at USC-VHH was more than simply convenient, it was confidence-building.